marianabritoazevedo/data-structure-ii/Profitable_App_Profiles/README.md

 - Using the concepts of object-oriented programming (OOP), a class called Dataset was created to store the data in a list of lists, and several methods were created to perform all the necessary analysis of the data.
 - After that, was made the data cleaning process, in which incorrect lines were removed, duplicate lines were deleted and only information from apps whose name was in English and that they were free were kept.
 - Finally, after cleaning the data, several analyzes were performed on some columns of the dataset, such as the number of applications of a certain genre or category.
 For this, frequency tables were created using Python dictionaries.

+## :computer: How to run this project in your computer